 - What do you hope to gain from treatment?

 - What medications or over-the-counter herbs and supplements do you take?

 - Do you drink alcohol or use drugs?

 - The fee for a therapist that does not accept insurance can vary greatly.
 Some therapists will offer a sliding scale for clients that cannot afford the full fee.

 - Some therapists accept medical insurance which can greatly reduce the cost of treatment.

-- Some community agencies provide services at little or no cost.
+- Some community agencies provide services at no or low cost.

 *DISCLAIMER – The preceding articles are provided for informational purposes only.
 These resources are not in substitute of the services of mental health care professional.